Palair Macedonian Airlines Flight 301: Fuel distribution

-The crew decided not to conduct the de-icing procedure after apparently thinking that most of the snow on the aircraft had melted and that all that was left was slush of snow, which was expected to slide off during the takeoff and was not dangerous for flight.
-Even though the ice near the wing roots had indeed melted, the rest, which was located on the outer parts, had not.
-This was probably caused by the mechanism of the Fokker 100's fuel distribution system.
+The crew chose not to perform de-icing, believing that most of the snow on the aircraft had already melted and that the remaining slush would slide off during takeoff without posing a hazard.
+While the ice near the wing roots had indeed melted, the ice on the outer sections of the wings had not.
+This discrepancy was likely due to the way the Fokker 100’s fuel distribution system functioned.

-After being exposed to low temperatures at very high altitudes, the fuel in the tanks became colder than the ambient temperature.
-When they arrived at the airport, the temperature was below freezing.
-This enabled the falling snow to freeze into the wings.
-During the refueling, the newly added fuels were warm enough to melt the ice that had been collected during the flight as the wing's skin temperature was lower than the fuel.
-The surface of the CT and MT 1 responded rapidly to the added fuel and ice immediately melted from the skin.
-However, due to the distribution of the fuel, the warming effect did not reach the outer parts of the wings.
+During flight at high altitudes, the fuel inside the tanks had cooled to temperatures lower than the surrounding air.
+Upon arrival at the airport—where the outside temperature was below freezing—falling snow adhered to the wings and froze.
+When the aircraft was refueled, the incoming fuel was warm enough to melt the ice that had accumulated over the wing areas closest to the fuselage, as the wing skin in those sections was colder than the fresh fuel.
+The center tank (CT) and the inboard main tanks (MT1) warmed rapidly when refueled, causing the ice in those areas to melt.
+However, due to the aircraft’s uneven fuel distribution system, the warming effect did not extend to the outer sections of the wings.